chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 When we had lists, we could just append lists (a pretty understandable operation).
 How can we append such fixed points?
 That's pretty easy too.

-The operation to merge two fixed points is quite straightforward, using just the OCaml standard library:
+The operation to merge two fixed points is straightforward, using just the OCaml standard library:

 ```ocaml